NaomiRozenberg/unit-1/Projects/Project1.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger provides real time value of currency.
-5. The electronic ledger
+5. The electronic ledger requires a password for access.
-6. The electronic ledger
+6. The electronic ledger shows statistics such as: cash balnce and value of currency over time.

 # Criteria B: Design